A Transfer Learning Approach for Automated Segmentation of Prostate Whole Gland and Transition Zone in Diffusion Weighted MRI: Data and Methods

 By using the DSC loss function defined above, the calculated DSC for cases that do not contain the prostate will be 1.
 In other words, the reward of predicting a perfect segmentation for prostate containing images and not returning any segmentation prediction for images that do not contain the prostate is the same.

 We propose a change to calculating segmentation accuracy by making the following modification to the DSC based loss function where we explore $X$ values from 0.0 to 1.0 with 0.1 increments.

 With this modification, we anticipate lower X values to increase segmentation accuracy of the model where training data size is smaller, and bigger X values to perform better in bigger datasets.
-The reason lies behind the nature of the prostate data where $\sim\%50$ of images at patient level are non-prostate images hence by adjusting the reward system in smaller dataset sizes and penalizing correct performance of the model on such images when no segmentation is produced, we shift the focus of the model to the images containing prostate.
-As training data size increases, the effect of the modified DSC may become negligible since the network will have seen enough cases to to reward/penalzie correctly.
+The reason lies behind the nature of the prostate data where usually $\sim\%50$ of images at patient level are non-prostate images (as it was the case in our dataset) hence by adjusting the reward system in smaller dataset sizes and penalizing correct performance of the model on such images when no segmentation is produced, we shift the focus of the model to the images containing prostate.
+As training data size increases, the effect of the modified DSC may become negligible since the network will have seen enough cases to reward/penalize correctly.